Mama-simba/DOM_modal/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties
+- CSS custom properties & animation
-- Flexbox
-- Mobile-first workflow
 - JavaScript

 ### What I learned

 Thanks to this tutorial I have learnt and practised the following DOM manipulation concepts:
-- querySelector()
+- getElementById()
 - addEventListener()
+- e.target
+- CSS styling through JS
-- innerText
+- CSS Animation

 Would you like to know what the DOM is and what other concepts exist to manipulate and make cool and fun interactions?
 I have created 2 tutorials to explain and put in practise all concepts.
 Check them out:
 - [DOM manipulation I: what is the DOM?
 Selectors, styling, text modifiers & events](https://www.cristina-padilla.com/dom1.html).